Living With Ltd Terms & Conditions

 8.1.6 ensure that its network and systems comply with the relevant specifications provided by the Supplier from time to time; and

 8.1.7 be, to the extent permitted by law and except as otherwise expressly provided in this agreement, solely responsible for procuring, maintaining and securing its network connections and telecommunications links from its systems to the Supplier’s data centres, and all problems, conditions, delays, delivery failures and all other loss or damage arising from or relating to the Customer’s network connections or telecommunications links or caused by the internet.

 9.1 The Customer shall pay to the Supplier:

-(b) (where applicable for your Order) the Support Fees in accordance with clause 3;
+9.1.2 (where indicated on the Order Form) the Support Fees in accordance with clause 4.3;

-9.3 The Customer shall pay the fees outlined in Clause 9.1 in the amounts outlined when you submit your Order.
+9.3 The Customer shall pay the fees outlined in Clause 9.1 in the amounts outlined within the ‘Payment Terms’ section of the Order Form.
 Where payment is not or cannot be collected automatically by the Supplier, the Customer shall pay all invoices within 14 days after the date of such invoice.

 9.4 If the Supplier has not received payment within 14 days after the due date, and without prejudice to any other rights and remedies of the Supplier, then interest shall accrue on a daily basis on such due amounts at an annual rate equal to 8% over the then current base lending rate of the Supplier’s bankers in the UK from time to time, commencing on the due date and continuing until fully paid, whether before or after judgment.